1983- 66-14 National champs Gus Ball at it’s finest

 1990 holds the record for stolen bases at 166.

-1991- Aggies sweep the Horns.
-It is the first timem since 1972 that a SWC opponent swept the Horns.
-Texas won the SWC championship on the last weekend of SWC play because Houston beat Texas A & M 2 of 3 games.
+1991—The Aggies swept the Horns.
+It was the first time since 1972 that an SWC opponent had swept the Horns.
+Texas won the SWC championship on the last weekend of SWC play because Houston beat Texas A&M in 2 of 3 games.

 Longhorn Abernathy is called “the fiddler” because he runs sideways like a fiddler crab.
 Texas won the SWC tournament crown but lost in the regionals to Oklahoma State.